Accelerating Reduction and Scan Using Tensor Core Units: Evaluation

 \subsection{Relaxing the WMMA API Constraints}

 Constraints arise when using the current WMMA API for non-GEMM computation.
 These limitations would not exist if one is to perform just GEMM computation.
 The constraints observed were:

-\begin{enumerate} \item Loads or stores must be performed at fragment granularity. \item Loading and storing fragments can only be performed using global or shared memory; constant memory cannot be used. \item The memory layout for the matrix kinds are not the same, making casting between matrix kinds a kluge. \end{enumerate}
+\begin{enumerate} \itemsep0em \item Loads or stores must be performed at fragment granularity. \item Loading and storing fragments can only be performed using global or shared memory; constant memory cannot be used. \item The memory layout for the matrix kinds are not the same and their is no API to perform casts between them. \end{enumerate}